 Single use plastic is one of the leading causes of water pollution.
-Not to mention it takes up the majority of landfills too.
+Not to mention that bottled water takes up the majority of landfills too.

 But sustainable use products like plastic free deodorant, dual flush toilets, and even low flow faucets are a great way of enacting sustainability in your own household.

 #2.
 Bring your own coffee mug to coffee shops

 Some would say this is the most obvious example.
 But if you're going somewhere where you know there will be single use plastics involved, simply bring your own.

 There are plenty of companies and brands focused on sustainability and using natural resources.
 So invest a company interested in providing customers refillable products for you to enjoy without leaving so much of a mark on the environment.

 #4.
 Using tote bags for grocery shopping

 If you're not able to grow your own produce, then at least shop with a tote bag in hand at the grocery store.
 Besides, you won't get up-charged for paper or plastic bags!

 Bonus: When Was Deodorant Invented?

 As if we need to tell you why.
 But let's go over the facts anyway...